knative/docs/docs/serving/using-a-custom-domain.md

      kind: ConfigMap
      ```

-1. Edit the file to replace `example.com` with the domain you'd like to use, remove the `_example` key and save your changes.
-In this example, we configure `mydomain.com` for all routes:
+1. Edit the file to replace `example.com` with the domain you want to use, then remove the `_example` key and save your changes.
+In this example, `mydomain.com` is configured as the domain for all routes:

      ```yaml
      apiVersion: v1